Barbara P

 How to Write a Synthesis Essay Outline?

-The outline is important because it helps you develop a logical flow in your essay.
+Crafting a perfect outline is crucial in order to write a good synthesis essay.
 Without an outline, your synthesis paper might end up in multiple directions.

 The introduction is the section where you introduce the topic of your paper.
 Start with a hook statement to grab the reader’s attention at the beginning.
 Provide a brief background of the issue and state the purpose of your essay.